The homology of moduli spaces of 4-manifolds may be infinitely generated: Introduction

 The following is an outline of the sections of the paper.
-In \cref{sec: Families over a torus}, we construct infinitely many homology classes of $B\Diff(X)$ for some class of 4-manifolds $X$, which will be shown to be linearly independent over $\Z/2$.
+In \cref{sec: Families over a torus}, we construct infinitely many homology classes of $B\mathrm{Diff}(X)$ for some class of $4$-manifolds $X$, which will be shown to be linearly independent over $\Z/2$.
 The most general statement is given as \cref{thm: generating homoogy}, which implies all results explained above.
 In \cref{section Characteristic classes from Seiberg--Witten theory}, we construct characteristic classes \eqref{eq: intro SW halftot}, and compute them in \cref{section Computing the invariant} to prove \cref{thm: generating homoogy}.

 \begin{acknowledgement} The author is grateful to Dave Auckly, Inanc Baykur, and Danny Ruberman for enlightening conversations.
 Especially, the author wishes to thank Danny Ruberman for several helpful discussions during this project.
 The author would like to thank Sander Kupers, Jianfeng Lin, Mike Miller Eismeier, Masaki Taniguchi, and Tadayuki Watanabe for their helpful comments on a draft of the paper.
 The author is grateful to David Baraglia for informing the author of his paper \cite{Baraglia23mapping}, as well as comments on a draft of the current paper.
-This project was prompted at SwissMAP Research Station in Les Diablerets, the conference ``Mapping class groups: pronilpotent and cohomological approaches".
-The author wishes to thank the organizers for giving him an opportunity to join the conference.
+The author is grateful to an anonymous referee for giving several constructive comments, which greatly improved this paper.
+This project was prompted at SwissMAP Research Station in Les Diablerets, the conference ``Mapping class groups: pronilpotent and cohomological approaches", and the author wishes to thank the organizers for giving him an opportunity to join the conference.
+Lastly, the author wants to acknowledge the hospitality of MIT where this project was conducted.
 The author was partially supported by JSPS KAKENHI Grant Number 21K13785 and JSPS Overseas Research Fellowship. \end{acknowledgement}